 8. Stay in a Canal Quarters Lockhouse

 If you prefer a warm lockhouse to a chilly night at a campsite, nobody will blame you!
-The Canal Quarters program offers six lovingly rehabbed lockhouses you can stay in.
-Lockhouses 6, 10, and 49 all have heat to keep you cozy all night long.
-The lockhouses provide beds for 8 people, give you great access to the towpath, and provide a look at what life during winter would be like for lock tenders along the canal.
+The Canal Quarters program offers seven lovingly rehabbed lockhouses you can stay in.
+Lockhouses 6, 10, 21, and 49 all have heat to keep you cozy all night long.
+The lockhouses sleep 8, give you great access to the towpath, and provide a look at what life during winter would be like for lock tenders along the canal.
 You can learn more and book your stay on the Canal Quarters website.

 9. Hit the towpath with your camera